 The Terminator is a dynamic entry in the dark subgenre of science-fiction dystopias that had been redefined in the eighties with Blade Runner and The Road Warrior.
 The barreling pace and visceral action recalls the latter and the nocturnal setting and “tech noir” stylings echoes the influence of the former, but the contemporary milieu, the clever script and low-budget ingenuity, and Cameron’s own sensibility gives the film an identity all its own.
 Cameron gave the film a dark, grungy look, dominated by night scenes and pounding action, and the effects followed suit, creating a vivid world on limited resources.
 And he doesn’t bother to stop the film for explanations.
 After minimal set-up, he simply has Reese shouted out exposition in the heat of action scenes, explaining the history of the future to Sarah Connor while on the run for their lives, and then lets the images and action fill in the rest.
 Cameron punctuates the tension and the action with witty flourished and moments of black humor.
 The grungy little low budget sleeper looks even more primitive next to its sleek mega-budget sequels, and perhaps that’s why I’ll always prefer this scrappy, smart little drive-in action noir over the polished high-tech special effects rollercoaster sequels.
 Terminator 2: Judgment Day pushed the boundaries of movie special effects when it was released seven years later, but the original The Terminator was a triumph of energy and ingenuity over budget.

-Also on VOD through Amazon, iTunes, Vudo, Xbox Video, Cinema Now, and DirecTV
+Also on Blu-ray and DVD and on VOD through Amazon Video, iTunes, Vudo, Xbox Video, Cinema Now, and DirecTV.